Vyral/base-template/_posts/2022-07-22-are-you-still-going-to-be-able-to-sell-30-homes-with-this-market-shift.md

 ---
 layout: post
-title: Are You Still Going to be Able to Sell 30+ Homes with This Market Shift?
+title: Are You Still Able to Sell 30+ Homes with This Market Shift?
 date: 2022-07-22 00:00:00
 tags:
   - Real Estate